vkryukov/llm_db/priv/llm_models/local/README.md

 ## Notes

-- All IDs should be lowercase with underscores (e.g., `my_provider`, not `my-provider`)
+- All IDs should be lowercase with hyphens or underscores (e.g., `my-provider` or `my_provider`)
-- Atoms can contain dashes but underscores are normalized
-- The `provider` field in model files is automatically added if missing (uses directory name)
+- The `provider` field is automatically set from the directory name (you can omit it from TOML)
+- String keys in TOML are automatically converted to atoms during load
+- Values are used as-is (no transformation) - must match canonical schema
 - Parse errors in individual files are logged but don't stop processing
+- Invalid models (that fail schema validation) are logged and dropped